ROCm/rocm-install-on-linux/docs/reference/install-faq.rst

 .. note::

-   You must disable Secure Boot to install the AMDGPU driver ``amdgpu-dkms``; otherwise, the system may fail to load.
-   To keep Secure Boot enabled, you must sign ``amdgpu-dkms``.
+   When installing the AMDGPU driver with Secure Boot enabled, you must sign ``amdgpu-dkms`` to prevent potential system loading issues.
    For more information, see `Secure Boot Support <https://amdgpu-install.readthedocs.io/en/latest/install-installing.html#secure-boot-support>`_.
+   If you prefer not to sign the AMDGPU driver, you can disable Secure Boot from the BIOS settings instead.

 .. _troubleshooting-group-membership: